 - Bill of lading / Airway bill;

-- Regulatory papers such as export licenses/permits as may be required for specific products.
+- Regulatory papers, such as export licenses and permits, may be required for specific products.

 Benefits of Exporting